 This could be ascribed to the activated hydrolytic enzymes, improved reserve mobilization, and presence of growth-promoting substances such as cytokinins, enzymes, and other bioactive compounds in coconut water, all of which accelerate early growth and lead to higher seedling dry mass which was confirmed in the study by Carganilla et al. (2025).

-3.6 Seedling vigour index-I (SVI-I)
+3.6 Seedling vigor index-I (SVI-I)

 Significant differences in SVI-I were observed across treatments.
 Treatment with P. fluorescens + T. viride + coconut water recorded highest SVI-I (2189).
 Whereas, control recorded the lowest vigour index I (1809).